Neo2701-saint/AWS-reStart-Journey-Cloud-Computing/README.md

 ---

-Projects Completed
+# **Projects Completed**

-Static Website	28 November	Included screenshots and step explanations detailing the setup process.
+- **Static Website**: Includes screenshots and step explanations detailing the setup process.
-3D Architecture	5 December	Included architecture diagrams, AWS services explanations, and screenshots of the implementation.
+- **3D Architecture**: Includes architecture diagrams, AWS services explanations, and screenshots of the implementation.
-AWS Lex Bot	TBD	Included documentation of intents, bot logic, and usage screenshots.
+- **AWS Lex Bot**: Includes documentation of intents, bot logic, and usage screenshots.

 ---

-Labs
+# **Labs**

+I completed a minimum of two labs per section
+- Compute
+- Storage
+- Security
+- Databases

-I completed a minimum of two labs per section (Compute, Storage, Networking, Databases) and documented each with clear explanations, screenshots, and reasoning for every step.
+and documented each with clear explanations, screenshots, and reasoning for every step.
 This practical application has solidified my theoretical understanding of cloud computing.

 ---
 # __**Contact Information**__